Blackfoot language: Radio programming in Blackfoot

 Radio station KBWG in Browning, Montana, broadcasts a one-hour show for Blackfoot language learners four times a week.
 The Voice of Browning, Thunder Radio, FM 107.5, or Ksistsikam ayikinaan (literally 'voice from nowhere') went live in 2010, and focuses on positive programming.
 In 2011, John Davis, a 21-year-old Blackfeet Community College student explained, "I was the first Blackfeet to ever talk on this radio", Davis said.
 "This is my coup story."
 A story in the Great Falls Tribune noted, "When the station was replaying programming that originated elsewhere, the radio was all 'tear in my beer' and 'your cheatin' heart.'
 They called it the suicide station for its depressing old country themes ..."
 The station's offerings have now expanded beyond country to include AC/DC and Marvin Gaye, and "on-the-air jokes they would never hear on a Clear Channel radio station, such as: 'The captain is as cool as commodity cheese.'"

 "So far we have broadcasting Monday through Friday from around 6:30, Indian time", quipped station manager Lona Burns, "to around 11, Indian time." ...
-"It's Indian radio", agreed Running Crane.
+"Its Indian radio", agreed Running Crane.
 "Where else can you hear today's hits with traditional music?"